The cheek near the tooth is swollen. Swollen cheek - reasons. Incorrect growth of wisdom teeth

 • painful sensations;

-• temperature rise;
+• temperature increase;

 • itching in the eyes;

-• sneezing
+• sneezing;

 • labored breathing;

-• paresthesia of the jaw and cheeks;
+• paresthesia of the jaw and cheek;

-• swelling of the face, tongue, or lips.
+• swelling of the face, tongue or lips.

 Dental problems